hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 # Terraform Cloud on AWS

 ???
 **Welcome to the Terraform Cloud on AWS workshop.
-This is a one day workshop that introduces free and paid features of Terraform Cloud (also Enterprise) using an AWS-based application for the tech labs.
+This is a one day workshop that introduces free and paid features of Terraform Cloud, including Terraform Cloud for Business, using an AWS-based application for the tech labs.
 If you're brand new to Terraform you should try the Introduction to Terraform OSS on AWS Instruqt track before this one.**

 **Terraform Cloud and Terraform Enterprise have almost identical feature sets so we'll be using Terraform Cloud as our training environment today.**